Ph.D. University of Florida

 Ph.D.
 Macquarie University, Sydney, Australia

 Fernando studied Biology at the University of Costa Rica, and then specialized in Animal Behavior in Australia.
-Currently, Fernando is investigating the morphology and behavior adaptations of different insects in Costa Rica and Australia, and serves as an interim professor at the School of Biology of the University of Costa Rica, teaching courses in the area of Evolution and Zoology.
-Fernando has participated in the field courses with the OTS since 2014.
+Currently, Fernando is investigating the morphology and behavior adaptations of different insects in Costa Rica and Australia.
+He also serves as an interim professor in the Biology Department at the University of Costa Rica, teaching courses in the area of Evolution and Zoology.
+Fernando has a long history of participating in OTS field courses, dating back to 2014.

 Ph.D., University of Miami

 Jenny Stynoski studies the evolutionary development and behavior of poisonous frogs and toads in Central and South America using chemical, ecological and genomics approaches.
 She is a research professor at the University of Costa Rica with joint appointments at the Instituto Clodomiro Picado and the Schools of Animal Science and Biology.
 Jenny has been teaching field courses with OTS in Costa Rica since 2009.